in-toto/in-toto/GOVERNANCE.md

 for help.

 ## Specification changes (ITEs)
-The [in-toto enhancement (ITE)](https://github.com/in-toto/ITE) approval process which changes the in-toto specification is listed in [ITE-1](https://github.com/in-toto/ITE/blob/master/ITE/1/README.adoc_).
+The [in-toto enhancement (ITE)](https://github.com/in-toto/ITE) approval process, which changes the in-toto specification, is listed in [ITE-1](https://github.com/in-toto/ITE/blob/master/ITE/1/README.adoc_).
 Future changes in the ITE process will be managed through new ITEs.